akhilkedare/hello-world-1/README.md

 # hello-world
 Just another repository
-I am a student and i love to game of thrones
+I am a student and i love to game of thrones and cersi